 The mean item discrimination index (Rbis) is an indication of how well, on average, items on the examination discriminated between candidates who obtained high scores and candidates who obtained low scores.
-Item discrimination is measured by the item-total corrected biserial correlation coefficient
+Item discrimination is measured by the item-total corrected biserial correlation coefficient.

-The reliability coefficient $(KR{20})$ is a measure of internal consistency that provides an estimate of the accuracy or stability of scores.
-A score is reliable to the extent that administration of a different random sample of items from the same content domain would result in little or no change in an examinee's rank order in the group.
-Reliability is affected, among other things, by the length of the examination and the homogeneity of the items and examinees.
-Possible values of the coefficient range from 0 to 1.
+The reliability estimate (KR{20}) refers to a score's expected consistency.
+An examination score is reliable to the extent that administration of a different random sample of items from the same content domain would result in little or no change in a candidate's rank order in the group.
+Reliability is affected by the homogeneity of the items and the candidates, as well as by the length of the examination.